 As big enterprise moves into the social media landscape the rules will continue to change.
 Control will be exerted and buying a seat at the table will become a high stakes game.

-Expect this to continue as smaller social startups struggle to break through the clutter.
+Expect this social media marketing trend to continue as smaller social startups struggle to break through the clutter.

 The significance for the modern marketer is that it is dangerous to assume that things will remain the same.
 You will need to watch the changing landscape and keep reinventing your tactics.

 Earning attention in a digital world was straightforward at first.
 You earned it by growing Likes on Facebook and followers on Twitter.
 No need to beg the gatekeepers or pay the newspaper and media moguls.

 Facebook, Instagram and others are removing chronological timeline updates.
 They are starting to make you invisible unless you pull out the credit card.
 Social media is just becoming another paid media.